Coronavirus: Nine further deaths and 4,842 new cases confirmed in the State

 Covid Emergency Department at St. Vincent’s University Hospital, Dublin.
 Photograph: Alan Betson / The Irish Times

-There were nine further deaths and 4,842 new cases of Covid-19 reported in the State on Saturday.
+There were 4,842 new cases of Covid-19 and nine further deaths reported by the National Public Health Emergency Team (Nphet) on Saturday.

-Earlier Dr Cillian de Gascun, director of the National Virus Reference Laboratory said cases of the South African variant of Covid-19 discovered in Ireland have been contained,
+Earlier Dr Cillian de Gascun, director of the National Virus Reference Laboratory said the three cases of the South African variant of Covid-19 discovered in Ireland have been contained,

 “They have been contained, they have been controlled, they have been contact traced, and to the best of my knowledge at this stage, there was no onward transmission,” he told RTÉ Radio One’s Saturday with Katie Hannon.